Aveek-Saha/blog/content/post/deploy-svelte-firebase.md

 # Setting up Firebase

-0. Initial setup- If you've come here from the previous part you can skip step 0, otherwise first follow these steps:
+### 0. Initial setup-
+  If you've come here from the previous part you can skip step 0, otherwise first follow these steps:
   1. Create a Firebase project-
 Go to the firebase console and create a new project.
 You can choose to set up Google analytics for the project, but it's not really important for this application.

   2. Set up Firebase CLI-
 You'll need to have Node.js installed already on your system.
 Install the cli through npm by running `npm install -g firebase-tools`

   3. Initialize the Firebase SDK-
 Run `firebase login` to log in to the CLI via the browser using the account your new project is linked to.

-1. Check your directory-
+### 1. Check your directory-
   Go to the root directory of your Firebase project.

-2. Run Firebase init-
+### 2. Run Firebase init-

   Once in the root directory, run `firebase init`, If you've been following along from the previous article it'll tell you that you're already in a firebase project but that's fine, setting up hosting won't affect the function you created.
 When prompted for which features you want to set up, select `hosting`.

-3. Config options-
+### 3. Config options-

-`What do you want to use as your public directory?`. leave as default (public). `Configure as a single-page app?`, yes
+  `What do you want to use as your public directory?`, leave as default (public). `Configure as a single-page app?`, yes